How To Fill Out Your Purchase Order Forms (Example + Template)

 Read through vendor restrictions to ensure the PO follows their terms and your vendor agreement.
 Double-checking these details can prevent snafus and keep the relationship with your supplier strong.

-Let’s say your supplier’s contract clearly states they don’t provide expedited runs, but you need a rushed order.
-This isn’t an option with your primary supplier.
-So rather than submitting this PO just for it to be rejected, you can skip straight to vetting other suppliers who might be up for this kind of order.
+So, rather than submitting this PO just for it to be rejected, you can skip straight to vetting other suppliers who might be up for this kind of order.

 Verify the payment terms